Online Undergraduate Certificate in Cognitive Archaeology Overview

 $433*

-Cost Per Credit:
+Cost Per Credit

 $433*

-Priority Application Deadline:
+Priority Application Deadline

 12

-Cognitive Archaeology Courses
+Cognitive Archaeology Course Overview

 The Undergraduate Certificate in Cognitive Archaeology is offered fully online in an asynchronous format, meaning there are no set login times, and you can complete your coursework at the time and place most convenient for you.
 Course lengths vary, with both eight- and 16-week courses offered, and you can choose the pace of the program that works best for you.
+This undergraduate certificate can be completed in 1-4 semesters.

 During the program, you will complete a written portfolio for review, consisting of one sample of written work from each class.
 Students must also maintain a 3.0 GPA.
+The program features small classes with a 10:1 student-to-faculty ratio.

 The Certificate in Cognitive Archaeology is facilitated by the Center for Cognitive Archaeology at UCCS.
 The mission of the Center for Cognitive Archaeology (CCA) is to provide graduate and undergraduate students at the University of Colorado, Colorado Springs (UCCS) and throughout the world the opportunity to study the evolutionary development of cognition in Homo sapiens and other primates through the lenses of psychology, anthropology, and philosophy.